BEST Things to Do in Ohio | Attractions & Activities

 Ohio’s only national park has over 125 miles of scenic hiking trails — there’s a trail for everyone!
 Backpackers can also follow the statewide Buckeye Trail to explore the park where it intersects.

 The park is over 30,000 acres, and there’s so much to see and do all year.
 Fish at Kendall Lake.
 Paddle down the river.
 Take a scenic train ride through the park.
 Have a family picnic.
-Attend one of the park-hosted excursion or education programs, like the Bird Walk and Ranger Talk events.
+Attend one of the park-hosted excursions or education programs, like the Bird Walk and Ranger Talk events.
 Go snowshoeing during winter.

 From summer to early fall, head down to Howe Meadow on Saturday mornings to check out the Countryside Farmer’s Market!